connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Connecticut Traffic Court Records?

-Connecticut traffic court records refer to records and documentation regarding the proceedings of a traffic court within the state of Connecticut.
+Connecticut traffic court records refer to documentation pertaining to traffic court proceedings within state limits.
 These include case files, evidence notes, and other pertinent documents involving the hearing of moving and non-moving violations under the state's motor vehicle code.

 Are Connecticut Traffic Court Records Public Records?

-Under the public access to information law, most proceedings from traffic courts in Connecticut are classified as public records and can be reviewed by the general public.
+Yes.
+Under the public access to information law, records of Connecticut traffic court proceedings are categorized as public records and may be reviewed by the general public.

 Getting a Traffic Ticket in Connecticut

-When an individual is cited for a Connecticut traffic violation and infraction, they are issued a Uniform Complaint ticket.
+When an individual is cited for a Connecticut traffic violation or infraction, they are issued a Uniform Complaint ticket.
 This long-form document serves as a sworn statement attesting to the violation, as observed by the officer.
-The ticket indicates that the undersigned officer is making a complaint about the defendant.
+The ticket generally indicates that the undersigned officer is complaining about the defendant.
 It may note the date and time the officer observed the offense and the location where the incident occurred.
 It may name the defendant and list other relevant bio-data, including date of birth, sex, race, and address.
 The ticket may also include information about the defendant's license and the motor vehicle involved in the violation.

 If it is a speeding violation, the actual speed of the defendant and the posted speed limit may be noted.
-The ticket may contain an "Answer Date," which is the date by which the ticket should have been responded to, either by paying a fine or appearing in court.
-The ticket may list the infractions or violations being cited and the statute/ordinance code that was violated and indicate the fine amount due to be paid.
-The officer may sign at the bottom of the ticket and include his badge/ID number and agency.
+In extreme cases, such as felony overspeeding in Connecticut, where the excessive speed poses a serious risk to public safety, the citation may reflect a criminal offense rather than a mere infraction.
+The ticket may contain an "Answer Date", which is the date the ticket should have been responded to, either by paying a fine or appearing in court.
+The ticket may list the infractions or violations being cited and the statute/ordinance code that was violated, and indicate the fine amount due to be paid.
+The officer may sign at the bottom of the ticket and include their badge/ID number and agency.
 The back of the ticket contains details about your options for responding to the ticket.

 What to Do When You Get a Traffic Ticket in Connecticut?

-If you receive a Uniform Complaint ticket for a traffic offense in Connecticut, you should respond to the ticket by the "Answer Date" indicated on the ticket.
+If you receive a Uniform Complaint ticket for a traffic offense in Connecticut, you are generally expected to respond to the ticket by the "Answer Date" indicated on the ticket.
 Failure to do so may result in added penalties.
-You can elect to either pay the traffic ticket or send the court a plea of Not Guilty.
+You may elect to either pay the traffic ticket or send the court a plea of Not Guilty.

 Electing to pay the fine may be considered a "No Contest" plea.
-This is basically the same as a guilty plea, but it preserves your statutory rights if any civil or criminal action is brought against you based on the violation.
-To do this, you should check option 1 on the reverse of the ticket, sign the ticket and send it to the Connecticut Centralized Infractions Board (CIB) with the total fine amount due.
-You can also pay your ticket on the CIB website.
+This is considered the same as a guilty plea.
+Notwithstanding, it preserves your statutory rights if any civil or criminal action is brought against you based on the violation.
+To do this, check option 1 on the reverse of the ticket, you may sign it, and send it to the Connecticut Centralized Infractions Board (CIB) with the total fine amount due.
+You may also pay your ticket on the CIB website.

 Contesting a Traffic Ticket in Connecticut